BLITHE Targeted Pore Serum Niacinamide 22

 Just so you know, a very small number of case reports describe caffeine-induced allergy.
 This ingredient is generally well-tolerated, non-irritating, and non-sensitizing for the majority of people.

-Learn more about MaltodextrinThis ingredient is commonly known as Patchouli oil.
+Learn more about MaltodextrinThis ingredient is also known as Patchouli oil.
+Its main role is to add a warm, earthy, and musky scent to products.

 Learn more about Pogostemon Cablin Leaf OilHydrolyzed Hyaluronic Acid is hyaluronic acid (HA) that is broken down into lower molecular weight fragments.